Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 > _Note_: You may also need to install `pkg-config` if not already present on your system.
 You can use Homebrew to do this with: `brew install pkg-config`

-Version 0.105+: install the Rust toolchain.
+Install the Rust toolchain.
 The best option is to [install the Rust toolchain using rustup](#install-rust-toolchain) your Rust toolchain.

 ### FreeBSD